sogis/gretl-v1/tooling/README.md

 ```

 #### Oracle
-At the moment the Oracle database is only used for system tests (see TODO!!!!) and not for (local) integration tests.
+At the moment the Oracle database is only used for integration tests (see TODO!!!!) and not for (local) integration tests.